 A lemon party of sorts.

+Lemon = Happy.
 Again, I know the recipe looks a little daunting because of all of the components, but if you do a bit ahead of time, it really is a joy to make.
-Keep remaining lemon curd in an airtight container in the freezer for a zippy addition to pancakes, muffins, scones and more — you’ll thank me! ♥
+Keep remaining lemon curd in an airtight container in the freezer for a zippy addition to pancakes, muffins, scones and more -- you'll thank me! ♥